4 Best Ways To Fix Sweet Iced Coffee Forever

 4. Add a Touch Of Orange

 Sour goes very well with sweet.
-And adding some acidity to your coffee can help balance out the sweetness in a very nice way.
+Adding some acidity to your coffee can help balance out the sweetness in a very nice way.

 It might seem a bit unorthodox but it’s not completely crazy.
 With cold brew coffee, it’s quite common to add a little bit of orange juice and/or a slice of orange.
 In this case, a sour orange would actually be preferable over a sweet one since more sweetness is not necessary.

-Don’t mix any orange juice if you’ve already have dairy in your drink.
+Don’t mix any orange juice if you’ve already had dairy in your drink.

 Recommended Iced Coffee Tools